 - Member of the Chartered Institute of Arbitrators

 - Association of Contentious Trust and Probate Specialists

-- Society of Trust and Estate Practitioners
+- STEP (Society of Trust & Estate Practitioners) Member

 - Chancery Bar Association (full member)

 - Alasdair has also contributed to a number of publications and briefings including STEP Journal, INSOL World, TQLR, Arbitration Law Monthly and the International Bar Association’s Anti Money Laundering Forum guide on Guernsey.